mezzio/mezzio/docs/book/cookbook/using-routed-middleware-class-as-controller.md

 # Handling multiple routes in a single class

-Typically, in Expressive, we would define one middleware class per route.
+Typically, in Mezzio, we would define one middleware class per route.
 For a standard CRUD-style application, however, this leads to multiple related
 classes: